Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-\end{theorem} Here, the notion of \emph{finite volume end} in Part (\ref{item_introthm0}) is defined with respect the Hilbert metric, see Section \ref{subsec_cusps}.
-In Parts (\ref{item_introthm2}) and (\ref{item_introthm1}), a convex $\mathbb{RP}^2$-structure $X'$ on a surface $S$ with boundary is said to have \emph{piecewise geodesic boundary} with \emph{vertices} $\Lambda\subset\pa S$ if the charts of $X'$ identify a neighborhood of every point in $\pa S\setminus\Lambda$ (resp. $\Lambda$) with a neighborhood of a boundary point of a half-plane (resp. neighborhood of the vertex of an angle).
+\end{theorem} Here, the notion of \emph{finite volume end} in Part (\ref{item_introthm0}) is defined using the Hilbert metric (see Section \ref{subsec_cusps}).
+In Parts (\ref{item_introthm2}) and (\ref{item_introthm1}), a convex $\mathbb{RP}^2$-structure $X'$ on a surface $S$ with boundary is said to have \emph{piecewise geodesic boundary} with \emph{vertices} $\Lambda\subset\pa S$ if the $\mathbb{RP}^2$-charts of $X'$ identify a neighborhood of every point in $\pa S\setminus\Lambda$ (resp. $\Lambda$) with a neighborhood of a boundary point of a half-plane (resp. neighborhood of the vertex of an angle) in $\mathbb{RP}^2$.
 If $\Lambda$ is empty then $X'$ is said to have \emph{geodesic boundary}.
-When $\pa S$ is homeomorphic to a circle and $X'$ has geodesic boundary, $\pa S$ is developed into an open line segment $I\subset\mathbb{RP}^2$ with endpoints fixed by the boundary holonomy $H$ of $X'$, and $X'$ is said to have \emph{principal} geodesic boundary if $H$ is hyperbolic (\ie has distinct positive eigenvalues) and $I$ joins the attracting and repelling fixed points of $H$ (see \cite{goldman_convex}).
-By the expression of eigenvalues in the theorem above, $H$ is hyperbolic if and only if $\re(R)\neq0$, so if $\re(R)<0$ then $I$ joins the unstable fixed point of $H$ with the attracting or repelling fixed point.
+When $\pa S$ is homeomorphic to a circle and $X'$ has geodesic boundary, $\pa S$ is developed into an open line segment $I\subset\mathbb{RP}^2$ with endpoints fixed by the boundary holonomy $H$ of $X'$, and the geodesic boundary is said to be \emph{principal} if $H$ is hyperbolic (\ie has distinct positive eigenvalues) and $I$ joins the attracting and repelling fixed points of $H$ (see \cite{goldman_convex}).
+It follows from the expression of eigenvalues in the theorem that $H$ is hyperbolic if and only if $\re(R)\neq0$, so the last statement of the theorem implies that if $\re(R)<0$ then the boundary is not principal, in which case the end is given by the quotient of a triangle in $\mathbb{RP}^2$ by $H$.